spartacus04/jext-reborn/readme.md

-# WARNING

-## The fork is still under construction, it will take a while before it's going to work

-# Jext Project - JukeboxExtended
+# Jext Reborn Project - JukeboxExtendedReborn

-A [Spigot](https://www.spigotmc.org/) plugin that allows server to add custom music disc without removing the originals throught the power of resource pack and Spigot API!
-Get the plugin artifact at the resource page over [here](https://www.spigotmc.org/resources/jukebox-extended.76963/).
+A [Spigot](https://www.spigotmc.org/) plugin that allows server to add custom music disc without removing the originals through the power of a resource pack and the Spigot API!

-Read the [Wiki page](https://github.com/Tajam/jext-spigot-plugin/wiki) for more details and guides.
+Read the [Wiki page](https://github.com/Tajam/jext-spigot-plugin/wiki) (Yet to be updated) for more details and guides.

 ## Dependencies

-### Required

 [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to make jukebox play custom music disc like vanilla.

-### Optional

-In future, Jext will support regional music loops with [WorldGuard API](https://dev.bukkit.org/projects/worldguard).
-> I am working on this now!

 ## Core features